wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/opensuse/wazuh_server_sources_opensuse.rst

     .. code-block:: console

-      # systemctl status wazuh-api
+      # systemctl status wazuh-manager

   * For SysV Init:

     .. code-block:: console

-      # service wazuh-api status
+      # service wazuh-manager status

-.. note:: Check out the section :doc:`RESTful API <../../../../user-manual/api/index>` for more information on how to set up and use Wazuh API.
+.. note:: Check out the section :ref:`Wazuh API <api>` for more information on how to set up and use Wazuh API.

 Installing Filebeat
 -------------------